Guide to Purchasing a Home Elevator 2023

 5. Choose an Authorized Dealer of the Manufacturer

-Having the most trusted residential elevator manufacturers, such as Ascend Additions, is the key to a safe residential lift experience.
+Having the most trusted residential elevator manufacturers, such as Ascend Residential Elevators and Lifts, is the key to a safe residential lift experience.

 You can find an authorized dealer of residential lifts by checking out online reviews and testimonials.
 Make sure that the residential elevator company you choose has experience with home elevators, a good track record in terms of customer service, and is certified by the residential elevator manufacturer.